ChrisJonathan22/Book-App/README.md

 The back end files are found within this path Server/ and once in there using another terminal instance type in node server or if you have nodemon you can type in nodemon server to run the server.
 Nodemon is a tool which reloads files after every change has been saved.

+I will make it so that it's possible to run both servers from the root folder soon.